-Greece Town Supervisor Bill Reilich was joined by Greece Town Board Members Mike Barry, Brett Granville, Andrew Conlon, and Diana Christodaro for an official Eagle Scout Award Medal presentation ceremony at Tuesday evening’s Town Board meeting.
+Greece Town Supervisor Bill Reilich was joined by Greece Town Board Members Mike Barry, Brett Granville, Andrew Conlon, and Diana Christodaro for an official Eagle Scout Award Medal presentation ceremony at Tuesday evening’s Town Board Meeting.
 The Town of Greece Eagle Scout Recognition Medal is presented to all Boy Scouts who have recently achieved the rank of Eagle Scout in their local troop.

 “It is an honor for me to be able to present these medals to the hard working and determined young men who have shown that commitment and perseverance lead to success.” said Supervisor Bill Reilich.
 “I would like to congratulate Ryan Coughlin on his achievement of Eagle Scout ranking through his efforts in constructing two dugouts for the new baseball field at Greece Little League, Inc”.

 The Boy Scouts of America, one of the United States largest youth organization, is dedicated to promoting self-reliance, courage, and patriotism among young men.
 The Eagle Scout Award is attained after countless hours of hard work, sacrifice, and dedication to the scouting creed.
 For more information on the Boy Scouts of America, please visit their webpage www.scouting.org.